AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 	- Metrics that might matter:
 		- Are you having reoccuring incidents?
 		- How long does it take to fix vulnerabilities?
+		- How long does it take to detect incidents?
+		- How many instances do you have of policyt non-compliance?
+		- Are there errors in incident handling?
+		- How close are you to your security posture goal?
+		- Has education